Welcome Class of 2025!

+Be sure to check your Georgetown University email account for all official Georgetown correspondence.
 Official University messages are sent only to your Georgetown email address.
-For information about using your email account, please go to https://sites.google.com/a/georgetown.edu/google-apps-help/.
+For information about using Google Apps, please go to https://uis.georgetown.edu/google-apps/.

-- Transcripts received directly from your school/counselor via email or online from the examination board (IB, Cambridge, EdExcel, College Board… etc) will be considered official.
+Final transcripts must be sent to Georgetown University in Qatar as soon as they become available.
+Transcripts submitted by students are considered unofficial and will not be accepted.
+Official transcripts should be received directly from your school/counselor via email or online from the examination board (IB, Cambridge, EdExcel, College Board… etc).

 If you have completed an advanced credit program, such as Advanced Placement, International Baccalaureate, or British A/AS-Levels, you might be eligible for university credits that will impact your fall class schedule.
 Report your scores to GU-Q Academics as soon as they are available.
 Unofficial scores can be reported as long as you follow up with the official scores when they are available.

 If you are a transfer student, you must provide an official copy of your final academic transcripts from previous academic institutions, as well as course syllabi, in order to evaluate the courses for transfer.
 It is important to receive transcripts early, as these can affect fall class registrations.Transcripts and syllabi can be submitted by email to GU-Q Advising.